ovh/docs/pages/platform/kubernetes-k8s/installing-keycloak/guide.en-ca.md

 > [!primary]
 >
-> Don’t forget to replace [YOUR_EMAIL] by a real value, it will be used for ACME challenges.
+> Do not forget to replace [YOUR_EMAIL] by a real value, it will be used for ACME challenges.

 Apply the YAML manifest: